 Goldfish Infiltrative Papilloma-Like Warts

-We don’t know what causes these growths in goldfish.
+These “warts” are a type of benign tumor known as a nerve sheath tumor.
 Although we seen them more commonly in standard, comet goldfish, we have had fancy cases as well.
 Aggressive treatment with excision and cryotherapy do not help correct them for the long-term.
 Some mild cases have been corrected, but for the most part, your fish will just have to live being a little bit ugly.
 Other than being less than aesthetically perfect, they do not cause any other health issues.

 Hikui in Koi